-At such time as the Party qualifies to be placed on the Connecticut ballot for all ballot positions without petitioning, or for major party status in the state of Connecticut, the by laws shall be reviewed for conformity with the provisions of election laws.
+At such time as the Party qualifies to be placed on the Connecticut ballot for all ballot positions without petitioning, or for major party status in the state of Connecticut, the bylaws shall be reviewed for conformity with the provisions of election laws.
 To carry this out, a bylaws committee shall be formed by the SCC, and a Special Special Party Meeting shall be held.
 This meeting will conform to all the rules governing Special Party Meetings, except that in order to be a delegate to the Special Special Party Meeting, a person must have been a member of the LPCT or of the national Libertarian Party for a minimum of one year, continuously, prior to the date of the meeting, and must have remained a member until the date of the meeting.

 Article X SECESSION

-The Party may withdraw affiliation with the National Libertarian Party by resolution and by amending Article I, Section 2 of the By Laws, in accordance with Article XI Amendments
+The Party may withdraw affiliation with the National Libertarian Party by resolution and by amending Article I, Section 2 of the bylaws, in accordance with Article XI Amendments

 Article XI DISSOLUTION

-The Party may dissolve itself upon unanimous recommendation of the State Central Committee and a three quarter vote to dissolve at a Convention or Special Party Meeting.
-In the event of the approval of a dissolution, the State Central Committee shall wind up the affairs of the party and shall distribute all of the assets to other organizations which uphold the principles upon which this Party is formed.
+The Party may dissolve itself upon unanimous recommendation of the State Central Committee and a three-quarter vote to dissolve at a Convention or Special Party Meeting.
+In the event of the approval of a dissolution, the State Central Committee shall wind up the affairs of the party and shall distribute all the assets to other organizations which uphold the principles upon which this Party is formed.

 Article XII AMENDMENTS

-The Bylaws may be amended at a convention by a vote of 2⁄ of the delegates in session upon recommendation by the SCC or a special committee created for the purpose at a previous convention or special meeting, or by a motion from the floor, except that it shall take unanimous consent to change Article I, Section 1, Basic Aims.
+The Bylaws may be amended at a convention by a vote of two-thirds (2⁄3) of the delegates in session upon recommendation by the SCC or a special committee created for the purpose at a previous convention or special meeting, or by a motion from the floor, except that it shall take unanimous consent to change Article I, Section 1, Basic Aims.
 In the event that the national Libertarian Party should change their “Principles,” such change must be ratified by the SCC or the delegates in convention to be effective.

 Section 1 Offices